CAPABILITY · SALES & LEAD-GEN

 Use cases

-- An insurance broker following up on quote requests often lets days pass before booking a call.
+- An insurance broker following up on quote requests often let days pass before booking a call.
 The agent fires a scheduling reply within minutes of the inbound inquiry, proposes times, and confirms the appointment before the prospect shops another broker.

 What’s included